noun (plural same or Hakkas)

 - The main varieties of ‘Chinese’ (Cantonese, Hakka, Hsiang, Kan, Mandarin, Min, and Wu) are as distinct from one another as English from Danish or German.

-- Relating to the Hakka or their language.More example sentences
+Relating to the Hakka or their language: the Hakka language and culture

 - The Hakka Perspective will run as a 26-episode program on Hakka language television channels sometime after July.